ztr1995/LeagueOfOrdinaryGentlemanConstitution/README.md

 - 8/25/2019 - Change Tim's contact info to Enoch's
 - 9/1/2019 - Fix Season Ending IR link and add condition to practice squad eligibility
 - 10/16/19 - Add clarity to the Practice Squad Eligibility
+- 10/18/19 - Update the draft picks which are available for trade